Install Linux Mint Debian Edition (LMDE 6) in Expert Mode

 64-bit

-architecture - UEFI boot with GRUB as bootloader
+architecture - System use UEFI to boot with GRUB as bootloader

 - LMDE is the sole OS on a single disk (example: sda)